juliankrieger/juliankrieger.dev-v3/data/posts/cysec-rumble-serial-wasm.md

 ---
-title: \[CTF\] Cyber Security Rumble > Serial.wasm
+title: "[CTF] Cyber Security Rumble > Serial.wasm"
 date: '2022-10-08'
 draft: false
 ---

-This CTF challenge focuses on a Webassembly problem.
-Upon opening the website in the challenges description, we are greeted with an input field in which to enter a serial key.
+This CTF challenge focuses on a WebAssembly problem.
+Upon opening the website in the challenge's description, we are greeted with an input field in which to enter a serial key.

 Entering a random string returns an error which complains about an incorrect length.
 Using this hint, we can see that the error changes when entering a string which is 24 characters long.
 However, the input field validation logic now complains about an incorrect format.

 After several trial and error attempts fail, now is the time to actually look into how the serial validation works.
 When inspecting the site with chrome's developer tools, we can see that there is an `onchange` handler listening for changes inside the input field.
-Upon closer inspection of the input handler and the prettyfied js code it talks to, we can be pretty sure that `Serial.wasm` is written in `React` and `MUI`, a react component library.
-Further analysis is made hard by the fact that the original javascript was obviously messed with, most likely in the build tool's production pipeline by minifying and compressing the code.
-Variable names are shortened and we can't see the original project layout.
-What we also can not find in our javascript code are any references to the error message we can read when entering an incorrect serial.
+Upon closer inspection of the input handler and the prettified Javascript code it talks to, we can be pretty sure that `Serial.wasm` is written in `React` and `MUI`, a React component library.
+Further analysis is made hard by the fact that the original Javascript was obviously messed with, most likely in the build tool's production pipeline, by minifying and compressing the code.
+Variable names are shortened, and we can't see the original project layout.
+What we also can not find in our Javascript code are any references to the error message we can read when entering an incorrect serial.

 We *can* see however, that a webassembly file is included in the website's source tab.
 When downloading and opening it, we are greeted with a `WAT` file instead of a webassembly file.
 This makes our future work a bit easier, but if the file was compiled `WASM` we could still reverse it.
 The file is 8400 lines long, so we could assume that the WASM file is obfuscated as well, in this case with indirection and dead end functions.